-Workplace Giving is a simple and tax-effective way to make a real impact for critically ill kids.
+Workplace Giving is a tax-effective way to make a real impact for critically ill kids.
+You can help inspirational wishes come true when you become a Workplace Giver for Make-A-Wish.

 Workplace Giving is easy to set up through your payroll system.